lois2inn/bikesharing/README.md

 #### High-level Summary of the Results

-- The most popular ride times (7AM-10AM and 4PM-8PM) stay the same irrespective of the gender.
+- The most popular ride times (7AM-10AM and 4PM-8PM) during the weekdays stay the same irrespective of the gender.
 - Just like NYC has more subscribers for bike sharing compared to customers, Des Moines should also push for subscription services.
 - Since male subscribers show higher bike usage followed by female subscribers in NYC, Des Moines should also target males as they prefer biking as shown in the current analysis.
 - One third of the bikes need repair/service during non peak hours (1AM - 5AM)